have us call you right now.

 The Exomad Green Riberalta Biochar Facility uses pyrolysis to convert forestry residues - typically burned or left to decompose- into biochar, a stable carbon-rich material.
 Over its operational lifetime, the facility is expected to sequester 75,000 tons of CO2-equivalent emissions annually by producing 30,000 tons of biochar per year.
 Each ton of biochar removes approximately 2.5 tons of CO2 from the atmosphere, making it a powerful tool for climate mitigation.

 By preventing the open burning of forestry residues, the project avoids the release of methane and CO2, directly contributing to emissions reduction.
 The biochar produced also enhances soil health, improving water retention, fertility, and crop yields for local farmers.
 This reduces the need for slash-and-burn agriculture, further protecting forests and biodiversity.
+In addition to its environmental benefits, the facility supports the local economy by creating jobs and providing a sustainable solution for waste management in Bolivia’s forestry sector.
+The project exemplifies a circular economy approach, delivering climate, social, and economic benefits while advancing global net-zero goals.

 Impact on local communities